Baby Shower Questions Answered

 Is a baby shower just for women?

 That’s up to you and your host!
 More and more these days we are seeing couples showers with all genders.
 However, keep in mind that a couple’s baby shower will make the guest list bigger and potentially make the event more expensive.
-We also find that men aren’t typically as interested in sitting and watching people open gifts, so you could consider waiting to open gifts at home if you choose to have a couples baby shower.
+I also find that men aren’t typically as interested in sitting and watching people open gifts, so you could consider waiting to open gifts at home if you choose to have a couples baby shower.

 Can I have a virtual baby shower?